Kwik Shop: 1970s

 In 1972, Kwik Power Gasoline was introduced, offering self-service gasoline for complete one-stop service.

 In 1978, the 100th Kwik Shop opened store #629 in Bellevue, Nebraska.
-Kwik Shop also begins operating stores 24 hours per day.
-And, Kwik Shop became one of the first convenience store chains in the nation to install fountain drink equipment in its stores.
+Kwik Shop also began operating stores 24 hours per day.
+It also became one of the first convenience store chains in the nation to install fountain drink equipment in its stores.

 1980s

-In 1980, Kwik Shop celebrates its 20th anniversary.
+In 1980, Kwik Shop celebrated its 20th anniversary.

-In 1982, Kwik Shop enters food service business with 15 stores offering fresh Sub 'N Stuff sandwiches.
-Plus, a new logo incorporated.
+In 1982, Kwik Shop entered the food service business with 15 stores offering fresh Sub 'N Stuff sandwiches.
+In addition, a new logo was incorporated.

 In 1983, Dillon Companies, Inc and Kwik Shop merged with Kroger Companies to become the largest food retailer in the United States.

-In 1987, Kwik Shop introduces fresh hot dog roller grill offering.
+In 1987, Kwik Shop introduced fresh a hot dog roller grill offering.

 1990s

-In 1995, Kwik Shop celebrates its 35th anniversary.
+In 1995, Kwik Shop celebrated its 35th anniversary.